timrademaker/Hako/README.md

 ## HAKO_NO_DYNAMIC_SERIALIZERS
 When defined, Hako will not try to load any serializers from dll files.

+## HAKO_NO_LOG
+When defined, Hako will not output anything to the console.
+Note that this does not include log messages specific to command-line Hako.

 # Creating And Registering New Serializers
 To create a new serializer, inherit from `hako::IFileSerializer` and implement its functions.
 Serializers that are compiled to a dll should use the macro `HAKO_ADD_DYNAMIC_SERIALIZER(SerializerClass)` in their source file to make sure Hako can use them.